 Each month, our liaisons in Africa identify new families who desperately need assistance.
 While we use donations to assist all families, your sponsorship goes directly to the family(ies) of your choice.
 Please note, all families are available for sponsorship.
 Read below to find one that touches your heart and moves you to sponsor.

-If you're not ready to sponsor a family, you can always make a general donation.
 Please read about how donations have improved the lives of families in need.